Town by town snapshot: Lorne

-The ABS district of Lorne is about 104.7 square kilometres with the population of Lorne recorded at 1,393 people in 2011 and by the 2016 Census the population was 1,120, showing a population decline of 19.6 per cent in the area during that time.
+The size of Lorne is approximately 104.7 square kilometres with the population of Lorne recorded at 1,393 in 2011 and by the 2016 Census the population was 1,120 showing a population decline of 19.6 per cent in the area during that time.

-Although separated from the Western District pastoral areas by the Otway Ranges, a small pastoral holding was established there in 1852 when the Mountjoy family acquired the run in 1874 and built a permanent homestead.
+Lorne’s origins began with a small pastoral holding being established there in 1852 when the Mountjoy family acquired the run in 1874 and built a permanent homestead.

 Known as Loutitt Bay, the area had the appeal of tree fern gullies, the Erskine River and falls, the river estuary and a beach.

 In 1868 the Mountjoys opened a guest house for the increasing numbers of visitors.

 The following year a town was surveyed and named Lorne in honour of the Marquis of Lorne, the husband of Princess Louise, a daughter of Queen Victoria.

 A road from Deans Marsh to Lorne was built in 1872 and Erskine House, the grand Pacific Hotel and the Lorne Hotel were built by 1878.

 Lorne’s census population doubled between the mid-1930s and 1947 and the provision of camping and caravan grounds brought different crowds.

 By the 1980s seven guest houses were closed, leaving only Erskine House and the Chalet.

 In 1984 a Colac property developer, David Marriner, acquired the Cumberland guest house.